Trustlink-APIM/chips/docs/1-CHIPS-Authentication-and-Authorization/20-CHIPS-Basic-Secured-System-Interface-Authentication.md

-# Basic Subscribed Service Intermediary (BSSI) Authentication
+# Basic Secured System Interface (BSSI) Authentication

 BSSI uses Basic HTTP Authentication using the SSI UUID as username and SSI APIKey as password.
 The Basic HTTP authentication should use ```BSSI``` instead of ```Basic```.
 As per Basic HTTP authenication the username + ':' + password should be base64 encoded.